-I am willing to supervise postgraduate research projects on most topics in the philosophy of biology, many topics in the naturalistic philosophy of mind, and a range of topics in the general philosophy of science.
 Here are some specific projects I am working on at this time and a few relevant publications.
 A full list of my publications can be found on the Publications page

 - Innateness and human nature.
 This work began with my (2002) What is Innateness?
 The Monist, 85(1): 70-85.
-Recent work was been carried out under a five-year ARC Discovery Grant (2008-12) held jointly with Dr Karola Stotz.
+Recent work was been carried out under a five-year ARC Discovery Project (2008-12) held jointly with Dr Karola Stotz.
 We start from the premiss that there is something to be said about what humans are like.
 Human nature in the sense of an underlying cause is whatever explains human nature in this simple, descriptive sense.
 Hence, in our view, human nature is human developmental biology.
 I defended the resulting views of human nature in my inaugural professorial lecture at Sydney, published as Griffiths, P. E. (2009).
 “Reconstructing human nature.”
 Arts: The Journal of the Sydney University Arts Association 31: 30-57.
-This research included some ‘experimental philosophy’ studies on the innateness concept, the latest of which was Linquist, S., E. Machery, P.E.
+This research included some ‘experimental philosophy’ studies on the innateness concept, including Linquist, S., E. Machery, P.E.
 Griffiths & K. Stotz.
 (2011).
 “Exploring the Folkbiological Conception of Human Nature.”
 Philosophical Transactions of the Royal Society B 366: 444-453.

 - Idealisation in the experimental biosciences.
 This work has two strands, first work on the homology concept, a topic on which Ingo Brigandt (Alberta) and I edited the 2007 special issue of Biology and Philosophy, and second a radical new interpretation of Dobzhansky’s dictum that ‘nothing in biology make sense except in the light of evolution’, defended in Griffiths, P. E. (2009).
 “In what sense does ‘nothing in biology make sense except in the light of evolution’?”
 Acta Biotheoretica 57(1-2): 11-32.